NethServer/docs/administrator-manual/en/ha.rst

 * Install |product| on the secondary node
 * Make sure the secondary node is named *ns2* and the domain name is the same as primary node
 * Configure the DRBD storage as already done for the primary node
-* Install and configure software as already done for the primary node
+* Install and configure software following the same steps as in the primary node
 * Configure ha network interface for DRBD.
 Example with eth1:

 ::